34zY/Nerv0usR4bbit/README.md

 **Details :**

 - R4bbit is dedicated to make basic enumeration process on Windows machines.
-Very practical when making lateral movements between machines in a penetration test or red teaming engagement.
+Very practical when making lateral movements between machines in a penetration test or red teaming process.

 **Modules :**

 -  Choose number of threads between differents process.
+-  Check basic Active Directory configuration.
+-  Download netcat on victim server.
+-  Transfer payload from your C2 server to victim machine.
+-  Open webserver on victim machine.
 -  Display TCP|OPEN ports on the machine.
 -  Check user privilege & user informations related to AD Groups / Organisation.
 -  Check total informations about kernel & hardware of the tharget.